 “I don’t feel tardy,” indeed.

-3 One of Rahab’s great challenges with Acid Dart is that, because of how initiative order sometimes shakes out, he’s often firing into melee.
-“But, Desert Son!”
+3 One of Rahab’s great challenges with acid dart is that, because of how initiative order sometimes shakes out, he’s often firing into melee.
+“But, Robert!”
 I hear you say, “it’s a ranged touch attack!”
-Yes, yes it is.
-It’s nevertheless a 4-point penalty on attack rolls, and it’s an attack roll from a wizard, which is a character class whose Base Attack Bonus exists in a state of prolonged infancy.
-On the plus side, as a Conjuration School class feature, Acid Dart does ignore spell resistance (as distinct from the spell of the same name).
-And, of course, its coolness and level of stylistic bad-assitude are beyond measure.
+Yes.
+Yes it is.
+It’s nevertheless a 4-point penalty on attack rolls, and it’s an attack roll from a wizard, a character class whose Base Attack Bonus exists in a state of prolonged infancy.
+On the plus side, as a Conjuration School class feature, acid dart does ignore spell resistance (as distinct from the spell of the same name).
+And, of course, its stylistic bad-assitude are beyond measure.

 4 Gloriana caused 10 points of damage to the shadows.
 She spent a Hero Point to immediately take another standard action and channeled again for an additional 8 points of damage.

-6 I suspect most campaigns have these moments of realization, but this one was mine: the instant in which I came to truly appreciate the power of Glitterdust in the arsenal of the wizard.
-Malfeshnekor blew his Will save and suddenly he couldn’t see to hit and he couldn’t make use of invisibility.
-For years my limited vision has seen wizards primarily as damage-dealers: Fireball, Lightning Bolt, Magic Missile, Finger of Death, Meteor Swarm, etc. Since playing one, I realize that they occupy a much more dynamic, broader utility role: in addition to damage, there are the various Wall spells, Dispel Magic, Monster Summoning, movement-related magic, counterspelling, attribute bolstering . . . and Glitterdust.
-This spell (including Malfeshnekor’s missed save) changed the fight.
+6 I suspect most campaigns have these moments of realization, but this one was mine: The instant in which I came to truly appreciate the power of glitterdust in the arsenal of the wizard.
+Malfeshnekor blew his Will save and suddenly couldn’t see to hit and couldn’t make use of invisibility.
+For years my limited vision has seen wizards primarily as damage-dealers: fireball, lightning bolt, magic missile, finger of death, meteor swarm, etc. Since playing one, I realize that they occupy a much more dynamic, broader utility role: In addition to damage, there are the various wall spells, dispel magic, monster summoning, movement-related magic, counterspelling, attribute bolstering . . . and glitterdust.
+This spell changed the fight.

-8 And then there are fights like this.
-I don’t know if Dgroo—our eminent GM—adjusted Malfeshnekor at all to make the combat a little easier (and if he did, he saved our assess), but this fight was amazing.
-Though Abby struggled, she ended up doing one of the things that she does best, which is fight as a kind of defensive focus of attention that occupies enemies while the rest of the party dishes out damage.
+8 This fight was amazing.
+Though Abby struggled, she held defensive focus while the rest of the party dished out damage.
 Each round Kara and Rahab were 100% accurate, five for five and three for three, respectively.
 Malfeshnekor had some bad rolls, Abby took a beating of 26 points of damage, almost all of our spells and elixirs were expended, but no one else suffered any kind of injury whatsoever, and in the end we defeated the barghest.
-We fought the big bad monster, it took nearly everything we had, left us bloodied and spent, but we won.
-It was a fantastic climax to a fantastic adventure section.
+It took nearly everything we had, left us bloodied and spent, but we won, and it was a fantastic climax to the section.

 9 I love little game details like this.
-These are essentially Everburning Torches in candle form, with the appropriate light radius adjustment.
-This is the kind of magic item that is largely useless from a mechanics/combat/dungeoneering standpoint: torches and other continually lit objects have much better radius for illumination.
+These are essentially everburning torches in candle form, with the appropriate light radius adjustment.
+This is the kind of magic item that is largely useless from a mechanics/combat/dungeoneering standpoint.
 But a candle that gives light but doesn’t burn?
 That’s exactly the kind of magic item perfect for a wizard to use in a library full of books, scrolls, parchments, maps, codices, and art.
-Rahab doesn’t have a library . . . yet . . . but when he does, he’ll already have 30 perfect game details with which to light it.
+Rahab doesn’t have a library . . . yet . . . but when he does, he’ll already have thirty perfect game details with which to light it.

-11 We determined this is a +1 Large Shield but also that there is some deeper magic to the item, as well, though what that is remains unknown.
-There is some indication that the weapon can be thrown given its weight and balance.
+11 We determined this is a +1 large shield with some deeper magic, as well, though what that is remains unknown.
+There is some indication the weapon can be thrown.